Yomguithereal/teaching/shell/INSTALL.md

 ## You are on Windows

-Unfortunately, windows chose to do things differently than every single other operating system on earth, so we need to install the [Window Subsystem for Linux](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) (abbreviated `WSL`), to be able to access a proper [UNIX shell](https://en.wikipedia.org/wiki/Unix_shell).
+Unfortunately, Windows chose to do things differently than every single other operating system on earth, so we need to install the [Window Subsystem for Linux](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) (abbreviated `WSL`), to be able to access a proper [UNIX shell](https://en.wikipedia.org/wiki/Unix_shell).

-To install `WSL` on your windows machine, follow those steps:
+To install `WSL` on your Windows machine, follow those steps:

 1. Open `Powershell` by searching for it in your desktop toolbar.
 2. Execute the following command (you can copy-paste and hit enter):